Recreation Programs

 • Prevention and basic first aid

-Youth taking this course must be at least 12 years old as of December 31, 2024 for fall programs and December 31, 2025 for winter programs.
+Youth taking this course must be at least 12 years old as of December 31, 2026.

 Upcoming Course Dates